harshshah1306/Text-Summarizer/README.md

  * [Anaconda](https://www.continuum.io/downloads)

  **Data**
- * We have scrapped the news articles using [beautiful soup](https://pypi.python.org/pypi/beautifulsoup4) library in python from this 	[website](http://www.sampadkiya.com/)
+ * We have scraped the news articles using [beautiful soup](https://pypi.python.org/pypi/beautifulsoup4) library in python from this 	[website](http://www.sampadkiya.com/)

 | Features | Values |
 | --- | --- |